AaronBryant/Building-a-Modern-Computer/README.md

 # Building a Modern Computer
-This follows the book: 'The Elements of Computing Systems' - Building a Modern Computer from First Principles
+This follows the book: 'The Elements of Computing Systems' - Building a Modern Computer from First Principles by Noam Nisan and Shimon Schocken

 ## The goal of the course:
 The goal of the course is to build a complete working computer system from simple Nand logic gates.
 We start by implementing basic logic chips(nand, xor, nor, etc..) with a supplied hardware description language and we finish with a full fledged computer capable of running programs like Tetris